Frances Wheeler Sayler

 Frances Wheeler Sayler (December 18, 1916 – April 27, 1957) was an American civil rights and labor activist.
-She worked on the La Follette Committee and for the United States Women's Bureau, before becoming an organizer with the United Electrical, Radio and Machine Workers of America union.
+She worked in the La Follette Committee and for the United States Women's Bureau, before became an organizer in the United Electrical, Radio and Machine Workers of America union.
 She was active in the early civil rights movement, fighting to desegregate facilities and abolish the poll tax.

 Early life and education

-Frances Lee Wheeler was born on December 18, 1916 in Butte, Montana to Lulu M. (née White) and Burton K. Wheeler.
+Frances Lee Wheeler was born on December 18, 1916, in Butte, Montana, to Lulu M. (née White) and Burton K. Wheeler.
 She was the middle daughter of the family of three girls and three boys: John L., Elizabeth H., Edward K., Frances, Richard B., and Marion M. Her father was a lawyer, who served as a US Senator from 1923 to 1947.
-She attended Mount Holyoke College and then completed her schooling at Connecticut College in 1937.
+She attended Mount Holyoke College and then completed her education at Connecticut College in 1937.